Madha Gaja Raja

-The film was officially announced untitled in February 2012 and the official title was announced that April, with Karthika Nair joining as lead actress.
+The film was officially announced untitled in February 2012 and the official title was announced in April, with Karthika Nair joining as the lead actress.
 Principal photography began the following month in Chennai.
-However, after script alterations, Nair left and was replaced by Anjali and Varalakshmi.
+However, after script alterations, Nair left and was replaced by Anjali and Varalaxmi.
 Subsequent schedules were held in Palani, Jaipur, Hyderabad and Australia between June 2012 and January 2013.
-The music was composed by Vijay Antony, while cinematography and editing were handled by Richard M. Nathan and Praveen K. L. and N. B. Srikanth.
+The music was composed by Vijay Antony, with cinematography handled by Richard M. Nathan and editing by Praveen K. L. and N. B. Srikanth.

-After having been delayed for over 12 years due to legal and financial troubles, Madha Gaja Raja released worldwide on 12 January 2025, during the Pongal weekend.
+Originally intended for a January 2013 release, Madha Gaja Raja was delayed for 12 years due to legal and financial troubles, before releasing on 12 January 2025.
 The film, despite its delayed release, was a box office success and emerged the ninth highest-grossing Tamil film of 2025.

 Plot

-The film starts with a relay race between 2 group of students.
+The film starts with a relay race between two group of students.
 Teacher Dhandapani's team wins the race, but not without some foul play.

 Several years later, in Chinna Anaikatti, Madha Gaja Raja assumes his father Inspector Srinivasan's responsibility to protect Theekuchi Thirumugam and his daughter Madhavi from thugs hired by Shanmugapandi and citing safety Raja makes them stay at his residence.
 Raja and Madhavi fall in love, but Srinivasan insults Thirumugam.
 Angered, Madhavi and Thirumugam leave the village when Raja is away.

 Kalyanasundaram, owner of Goodbye Travels, is facing marital issues as his wife, Gayathri, influenced by her mother, is seeking divorce, citing Kalyanasundaram's failure to disclose his mortuary van service business before marriage.
 Kalyanasundaram invites both women to attend his school teacher's daughter's wedding.
 En route, they meet Shanmugam, Ramesh (a sub-collector) and Raja – the winning team from the relay race.
 Maya is Ramesh's sister-in-law who seems to like Raja.

 Dhandapani is thrilled to reunite with his estranged brother-in-law Pedha Perumal, by accepting his son as the groom for his daughter, who is actually in love with her cousin.
 Raja convinces Dhandapani to allow his daughter to marry her cousin and also fights off Pedha Perumal's son who tries to stop the wedding.
 Raja and his friend Dickey David and stage a play to help reconcile Kalyanasundaram with Gayathri.
 The team that lost the relay race asks for a rematch, and Raja intentionally loses the race to make the other team happy.

 Ramesh reveals that he has been falsely suspended and imprisoned on bribery charges.
 This, he believes, is revenge by Karukuvel Vishwanath, a powerful media baron, for sealing his pharmaceutical company, which produced drugs that killed 18 children.
 Sathya shares his struggles in the handloom business, where a fire accident destroyed his shipments.
 The insurance claim money he received barely covered the damage to a nearby pharmaceutical company, which Ramesh had previously sealed.
 Ramesh and Sathya suspect Vishwanath's involvement in the fire mishap and Raja vows to resolve their issues.